jatinchowdhury18/AnalogTapeModel/BUILDING.md

 Note that Linux dependencies may sometimes change during the development process.
-If you're local builds are failing due to a missing dependency, please review the latest depenendencies used for our CI builds [here](https://github.com/jatinchowdhury18/AnalogTapeModel/blob/master/.github/workflows/cmake.yml#L32).
+If you're local builds are failing due to a missing dependency, please review the latest dependencies used for our CI builds [here](https://github.com/jatinchowdhury18/AnalogTapeModel/blob/master/.github/workflows/cmake.yml#L32).

 ## Building with the GUI Editor
 If you need to make changes to the GUI, you can build